What happens if no one wins £208m Euromillions jackpot?

 What happens if no one wins?

-With the total prize money now capped, Friday is the final chance before a ‘Must Be Won’ draw is triggered, meaning the money has to be given away that night.
+With the total prize money now capped, a ‘Must Be Won’ draw will be triggered next Friday 20 June if there is still no winner, meaning the money has to be given away that night.

 This means that all the prize money will be awarded even if no players match all five numbers and both Lucky Stars.